 Removing Debt and Managing Credit

-Under the Equal Credit Opportunity Act (ECOA), you have a right to fair treatment when you're applying for credit.
+Under the Equal Credit Opportunity Act (ECOA), you have a right to fair treatment when applying for credit.
 You can't be discriminated against due to your familial status.
-A creditor can't question you about whether you have kids or you're divorced.
-By law, credit card companies have to disclose fees that come with the card, such as annual/maintenance fees.
+A creditor can't question whether you have kids or are divorced.
+By law, credit card companies must disclose fees that come with the card, such as annual fees or maintenance fees.